Medically reviewed by Drugs.com. Last updated on Aug 25, 2020.

 Use: Labeled Indications

-0.5% solution: Short-term, adjunctive therapy in patients who require additional reduction of IOP
+0.5% solution: Short-term, adjunctive therapy in patients who require additional reduction of intraocular pressure (IOP)

-1% solution: Prevention and treatment of postsurgical intraocular pressure (IOP) elevation following argon laser trabeculoplasty, argon laser iridotomy or Nd:YAG posterior capsulotomy
+1% solution: Prevention and treatment of postsurgical IOP elevation following argon laser trabeculoplasty, argon laser iridotomy or Nd:YAG posterior capsulotomy (manufacturer's labeling) or as part of a 4-drug medical management regimen in acute angle-closure glaucoma when the patient cannot be seen by an ophthalmologist for ≥1 hour (off-label use) (Krawitz 1990; Pokhrel 2007).

 Hypersensitivity to apraclonidine, clonidine, or any component of the formulation; concomitant use with MAO inhibitors.

-1%: Instill 1 drop in operative eye 1 hour prior to anterior segment laser surgery, second drop in same eye immediately upon completion of procedure.
+Prevention and treatment of postsurgical IOP elevation: 1%: Instill 1 drop into the operative eye 1 hour prior to anterior segment laser surgery, second drop in same eye immediately upon completion of procedure.

 Refer to adult dosing.